 Creeping Thyme - Fragrant Groundcover

 This miniature thyme is fragrant, pretty, and charming.
 It's also incredibly useful.
-Only 2"-3" tall, you can walk in it (releasing its lemony aroma), tuck it between pavers in a garden path, use it as a tidy border or fill in a flower bed.
+Only 2"-3" tall, you can walk on it (releasing its lemony aroma), tuck it between pavers in a garden path, use it as a tidy border or fill in a flower bed.
 It grows quickly but isn't pushy, delivers texture, fragrance, and flowers, is great for cooking, and requires almost no care.

 A hardy perennial in zones 4-9, Creeping Thyme has a place in almost every garden.
 It cascades nicely in a rockery, fills in cracks, spills out of planters.
-In summer, it's covered with tiny pink-purple blooms that attract honeybees and butterflies.
-It can even be planted as a lawn that never needs mowing.
+In summer, it's covered with tiny pink blooms that attract honeybees and butterflies.
+It can be planted as a lawn that never needs mowing.

 1000 seeds per pack